beenham/PixelDungeon/README.md

 # Pixel Dungeon
 A dungeon-crawler game in a pixel art style created for android mobile.

-Pixel Dungeon was a passion project made by a team of two Irish students, [@Conor Beenham](https://github.com/beenham) and [@JackG049](https://github.com/JackG049), studying Computer Science.
+Pixel Dungeon was a passion project made by a team of two Irish students, [@Conor Beenham](https://github.com/beenham) and [@Jack Geraghty](https://github.com/JackGeraghty), studying Computer Science.
 The app has not yet been fully released due to the return of the semester, but will continued to be worked on in our spare time!

 ## What is it?